What's the Best Way to Smoke Ribs?

 - Remove the silver skin on the back of the ribs.
 Rinse and dry the ribs first to make them easier to handle.
 Then slide a butter knife between a rib bone and the membrane to separate the silver skin from the meat.
 Pull away with a paper towel to grip it, and repeat if necessary.

-- Season evenly on all sides with a rib rub of your choice, or use my favorite homemade Slightly Spicy Rib Rub… you will love this one!
+- Season evenly on all sides with a rib rub of your choice, or use my favorite homemade Slightly Spicy Rib Rub found below… you will love this one!

 Slightly Spicy Rib Rub Recipe